Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company stores all personally identifiable information (PII) in an Amazon DynamoDB table named PII in Account A. An application running on Amazon EC2 instances in Account B requires access to the PII table.
 An administrators in Account A created an IAM role named AccessPII with privileges to access the PII table, and made account B a trusted entity.
 Which combination of actional steps should Developers take to access the table?
 (Select TWO)

-- [ ] Ask an Administrator in Account B to allow the EC2 IAM role permission to assume the AccessPII role.
+- [x] Allow the EC2 IAM role the permission to assume the AccessPII role.
-- [x] Ask an Administrator in Account B to allow the EC2 IAM role permission to assume the AccessPII role with predefined service control policies.
+- [ ] Allow the EC2 IAM role the permission to access the PII table.
-- [ ] Ask an Administrator in Account A to allow the EC2 IAM role permission to assume the AccessPII role with predefined service control policies.
+- [ ] Include the AWS API in the application code logic to obtain temporary credentials from the EC2 IAM role to access the PII table.
-- [x] Include the AssumeRole API in the application code logic to obtain credentials to access the PII table.
+- [x] Include the AssumeRole API operation in the application code logic to obtain temporary credentials to access the PII table.
-- [ ] Include the GetSession token API in the application code logic to obtain credentials to access the PII table.
+- [ ] Include the GetSessionToken API operation in the application code logic to obtain temporary credentials to access the PII table.

 **[⬆ Back to Top](#table-of-contents)**